anna757/ProductManager/README.md

   - Buttons (View/Delete)
 - **Features**:
   - Users can search for products by name or type.
-  - Perhaps Choosing Categories
+  - Perhaps a toolbar showing different categories
+  - Users can also add a new product

 ### 3. Product Details
 - **Description**: Displays detailed information about a selected product.
 - **Features**:
-  - Allows editing of product details.
+  - Users can edit existing products
   - Product images can be enlarged by clicking on them, opening a modal.

 ### 4. Product Form